I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthioctl/ns-bthioctl-_bth_vendor_specific_command.md

      <b>MatchAnySinglePattern</b> is <b>FALSE</b>, all the patterns must match to associate an event with the
      command.
 If
      <b>MatchAnySinglePattern</b> is <b>TRUE</b>, matching any pattern associates an event with the command.

+`HciHeader`

+A
+     <a href="..\bthioctl\ns-bthioctl-_bth_command_header.md">BTH_COMMAND_HEADER</a> structure that
+     contains information about the vendor-specific command that includes an operation code and buffer length.
+The buffer length should only include the size of the data to be sent to the radio.
+It should not include the size of the patterns.

+`Data`

+A UCHAR array that contains the data and patterns for the command that is specified in the
+     <b>HciHeader</b> member.
+Patterns are specified with
+     <a href="..\bthioctl\ns-bthioctl-_bth_vendor_pattern.md">BTH_VENDOR_PATTERN</a> structures.

 ## Remarks
 This BTH_VENDOR_SPECIFIC_COMMAND structure specifies the input buffer for the